mypalal84/CrossPlatformToDoList/README.md

 # CrossPlatformToDoList
-Cross Platform To Do List using Firebase, WatchOS, and TVOS
+Cross Platform To Do List using Firebase NoSQL, WatchOS, and TVOS